ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 4 &lt; 5
 ~~~

 TIP: **Tip:** Inside Markdown’s code spans and blocks, angle brackets and ampersands are _always_ encoded automatically.
-This makes it easy to use Markdown to write about HTML code.
-(Native HTML, by contrast, is an awkward format for writing about HTML syntax, because every single < and & in your example code needs to be escaped).
+This makes it easy to use Markdown to write about HTML code — unlike native HTML, in which every single < and & in your example code would need to be escaped).